 - Aquariums and glass reptile terrariums are attractive, but they can be inconvenient for snake keeping.
 Snakes need to feel secure, so 3 sides of the enclosure should be covered with paper or a decorative background.
 The mesh lid also poses a problem, as it lets humid air escape.
 Partly cover the lid with a sheet of thin plastic from the hobby store.

 - Custom-made reptile enclosures are my personal favorite, as they are attractive, easy to clean, opaque on 3 sides, humidity-friendly, and feature sliding glass doors in front.
 No corrections need to be made here!
 (They’re also harder to escape.)
-Animal Plastics and Vision are the two leading manufacturers for secure, functional snake enclosures.

 - Plastic storage bins can be converted into snake enclosures by creating ventilation holes in the sides and lid.
 The holes can be made with a soldering iron, wood burner, or drill.
 Take care to create enough holes to allow good ventilation, but not so many as to prevent humidity from building up.